daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 An IGW is a redundant, horizontally scaled, and highly available VPC component that enables communication between instances in the VPC and the internet i.e. region resilient, covers all Availability Zones within a Region.
 Imposes no availability risks or bandwidth constraints on your network traffic.

 Only one IGW can be attached per VPC.
-Can also be configured for **egress-only**; you can configure route tables to direct all traffic from the application through it.

 ### Exposing resources to the internet